UBERMOSH:WRAITH

 “The gameplay is quite boring 2D survival shooting action, and the same has been done better in a lot of games already, years ago.”

-The graphics of the game have received mixed reviews, with some players criticizing the low-quality retro pixel art and suggesting a lack of professional artistry.
-However, others appreciate the thematic visuals and unique character designs, noting that the engaging gameplay and soundtrack compensate for any graphical shortcomings.
-Overall, while the graphics may not be cutting-edge, they contribute to the game's charm and atmosphere.
+The graphics of the game have received mixed reviews, with many users criticizing the low-resolution retro pixel art and lack of professional design, leading to a generic appearance.
+However, some players appreciate the unique art style and thematic visuals, noting that the gameplay and music compensate for the graphics quality.
+Overall, while the visuals may not be cutting-edge, they contribute to the game's charm for certain players.

-“Smart enemies, killer music, nice voice overs, and graphical effects, all played within a few minutes.”
+“Smart enemies, killer music, nice voice overs and graphical effects, and all played within a few minutes.”

-“The visuals are great, from the power of the gun shaking your camera to the splattering and spinning guns from an enemy that disintegrated.”
+“Visuals are great, from the power of the gun shaking your camera, to the splattering and spinning guns from an enemy that disintegrated.”

 “The game itself has pretty horribly low quality retro pixel graphics, because the developer has most likely not used a real graphics artist to get them done.”